djalbat/Easy-RichTextarea/README.md

 ### CSS

-Bear in mind that all the `activate()` and `deactivate()` methods do is add and remove an `active` class.
-If you want the element to be hidden or shown depending on whether or not it is active (which is recommended), you need to define this class accordingly.
-Look at the `easyui-richtextarea.css` file in the `dist` directory to see how.
+Bear in mind that all the `activate()` and `deactivate()` methods do is add and remove an `active` class from the element.
+If you want that element to be hidden or shown depending on whether or not it is active, which is part of the idea, you need to define this class accordingly.
+Look at the `easyui-richtextarea.css` file in the `dist` directory to see how this is easily done.

 ## Contact